LoaderB0T/ng-dynamic-mf/README.md

 ## Getting Started 🚀

+If you want to check out a working example, take a look at my portfolio project [awdware](https://github.com/LoaderB0T/awdware3).

 ### Module Federation Plugin

 This project uses the [Module Federation Plugin](https://github.com/angular-architects/module-federation-plugin/blob/main/libs/mf/README.md) to load modules at runtime.
 Please follow the instructions in the README.md file of the plugin to get started.